Modelling columnarity of pyramidal cells in the human cerebral cortex: A generalisation of the degenerate PLCPP

 where we define

 and where the normalising constant is given by

 To estimate the model parameters we maximise the log pseudo likelihood given by

 Clearly, by \eqref{e:marginal_density} the maximum pseudo likelihood estimate (MPLE) $\hat{h}$ of $h$ is the minimum distance between any distinct pair of points $(x_i,y_i,z_i)$ and $(x_j,y_j,z_j)$ in the data.
 This in fact also corresponds to the maximum likelihood estimate.
 For $h = \hat{h}$ and for fixed $\theta_1$ and $\theta_2$, we easily obtain the following.
 For each of models~2--4, the MPLE of $\gamma_1$ exists if and only if $s_{1,i}\not=0$ for some $i$, and then the log pseudo likelihood function is strictly concave with respect to $\log\gamma_1$.
 For model~5, the MPLE of $(\gamma_1,\gamma_2)$ exists if and only if $s_{1,i}\not=0$ for some $i$ and $s_{2,j}\not=0$ for some $j$, and then the log pseudo likelihood function is strictly concave with respect to $(\log\gamma_1,\log\gamma_2)$.
 Therefore, the (profile) log pseudo likelihood can be maximised by a combination of a grid search over $\theta_1$ and $\theta_2$ and numerical optimisation with respect to $\gamma_1$ and $\gamma_2$.
-Table~\ref{t:final} shows the maximum pseudo likelihood estimates of model~5 for the two datasets, where for the numerical optimisation we used \texttt{optim} (a general-purpose optimisation function from the \texttt{R}-package \texttt{stats}).